vitaliy-bobrov/metalsmith-blog-source/source/blog/exploring-the-css-paint-api.md

 ### Why we need CSS Paint API?

-There are few use cases that I have in my mind for now:
+There are a few use cases that I have in my mind for now:
 1. CSS polyfills -- of course we could write a polyfill for CSS with JavaScript, but it is not a good idea in case of usability and performance.
 You can read some thoughts about that [here](https://philipwalton.com/articles/the-dark-side-of-polyfilling-css/).
 But CSS Paint is a good candidate for that, for example, take a look on `conic-gradient` [polyfill example](https://lab.iamvdo.me/houdini/conic-gradient).

 2. Reduce DOM nodes number -- sometimes we need to add dummy DOM nodes, like `span` just for visuals.
 Also, some of the animations may require additional elements.
 Look for painter that implements Material Design "ripple" [animation](https://lab.iamvdo.me/houdini/ripple).
 In original Material Design library, it creates two additional `span` elements for that animation and with worklet no need to do so.
 Now imagine you have ten buttons with "ripple" effect on the page, and CSS paint saves you twenty DOM nodes for that.